rooa/contrast-light-syntax/README.md

 High contrast light syntax theme for ATOM editor.
 Especially for Python.
 Code are based on [darkpython-syntax-theme](https://github.com/tryexceptpass/darkpython-syntax).

+## Install
+Search the theme from GUI, or type the following command:

+`apm install constrast-light-syntax`

 ## Screenshot
 Example code with this theme.